gilangwd/PSI-TechTest/README.md

 ## Explanation

 1. For task 1 and 2 I combine both of it, so before calling an API for task 1, we need to login first to get authentication token.
 2. Access login API at http://localhost:8080/login.
+This API using POST method.
 3. Parameter for login is `id` and `username`, both are string.
     ```sh
     {